Mercer House (Savannah, Georgia): First floor

-The hallway, whose original ceramic floor tiles were imported from Stoke-on-Trent, England, was designed to double as a summer living room.
+The hallway, the original ceramic floor tiles for which were imported from Stoke-on-Trent, England, was designed to double as a summer living-room.

 The dining room is at the left rear, also featuring a fireplace.
 Above the fireplace was a Louis XVI-style painted and parcel-gilt mirror, continental, late 19th century.
 A pair of paintings by Thomas Hudson, portraits of Mr. and Mrs. James Hilhouse of Cornwallis House, Clifton, Bristol, were hung in this room.
-Also in the dining room was a Regency gilt-metal mounted dining room pedestal, circa 1815, in the manner of Thomas Hope.
+Also in the dining room was a Regency gilt-metal mounted dining-room pedestal, circa 1815, in the manner of Thomas Hope.
 The dining table was a Regency mahogany, made in the first quarter 19th century, and was in two parts.
 The eight chairs around it were a set of George II-style red-Japanned and parcel-gilted moderns.
-Also, a mahogany three-tier server, which Williams had found in poor condition in the countryside around the island of Grenada, where it is known as a "cupping table" – referring to its use to hold cups and dishes beside the dining table.
+Also, a mahogany three-tier server, which Williams had found in poor condition in the countryside around the island of Grenada, where it is known as a "cupping table", referring to its use to hold cups and dishes beside the dining table.
 It is estimated at $4,000.

 Williams used the carriage house, which fronts onto Whitaker Street to the west, as a guest house for visitors.

-Between the house and the carriage house is a courtyard.
+Between the house and the carriage house is a courtyard, with a brick wall connecting the house and carriage house running either side.
+This privacy wall was raised after the 1994 publication of Midnight in the Garden of Good and Evil.